-The Future is Now When it Comes to Brain Injuries
+The Future of Brain Injuries

 Is it me, or is something happening?
 I mean really happening in the world of neuro science to help those with disabling traumatic brain injuries.
 One day I read about an implant into the brain that senses the start of the ‘electrical storm’ that begins right before an epileptic seizure.
 This implant is able to stop the storm from happening, and suddenly, no epileptic seizure.